 *5.2.1 Location(s) of treatment

 Identify where grazing will occur, and where it cannot occur.
-Areas excluded from grazing should be included on a map, which may be developed for the MAP or Agreement (see Grazing Agreement Guidance ) or may exist as part of an RMP or other land management document.
+Areas excluded from grazing should be included on a map, which may be developed for the MAP or Agreement (see Grazing Agreement Guidance Item Section 1 – License Specific Provisions

+1. Property Description1.
+Property Description) or may exist as part of an RMP or other land management document.

 5.2.2 Period(s) of treatment

 When grazing will occur.
-If parcels will be visited more than once in a year, indicate return intervals (see MAP Guidance , below).
+If parcels will be visited more than once in a year, indicate return intervals (see MAP Guidance Item 5.2.5 Frequency of grazing revisits to previously grazed units, below).

 5.2.3 Types, approximate weights, and numbers of animals to be used